stefan-spiss/oculus_ros/README.md

   To change the camera topic ROS parameters are used.
 There is a example launch-file available to see how that works.

   When the node is running, the distortion can be changed with the **arrow-keys** **left** and **right**, it can be zoomed in and out with the **arror-keys** **up** and **down** and finally the **j** and **k** key is mapped to change the distance between both images.

+## Setup and Dependencies
+- For the Oculus Rift it is necessary to run the shell script **OculuConfigurationUtility.sh** which can be found in the folder **Platform/Linux**.
+- Following libraries are necessary:
+  - OpenGL 3.0
+  - glm
+  - SDL 2.0
+  - OpenCV